-This series is heavily inspired by fairy/folk tales – I have put the source tale in parenthesis after the book title.
+This series is heavily inspired by fairy/folk tales – Source tales are in parenthesis after the book title.
 Fairy tale names are linked to SurLaLune: SurLaLune Fairy Tales features 49 annotated fairy tales, including their histories, similar tales across cultures, modern interpretations and over 1,500 illustrations.

 - Through the Woods (gender-swapped “Little Red Riding Hood“)

-- Out of the Ashes (“The Wonderful Birch“)
+- Out of the Ashes (first half of “The Wonderful Birch“)

-- working title: From Bone and Skin (the second half of “The Wonderful Birch” combined with “The Ugly Duckling“)
+- From Bone and Skin (second half of “The Wonderful Birch” combined with “The Ugly Duckling“)

 - Beyond Her Dreams (“Sleeping Beauty“)

-- working title: Without A Voice (“East of the Sun, West of the Moon” combined with “Snow White and Rose Red“)
+- Without a Voice (“East of the Sun, West of the Moon” combined with “Snow White and Rose Red“)

 CW, possible spoilers.